xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </tr>
 </table>

-<p>Additionally, column and row spans are supported.
+Additionally, column and row spans are supported.
 Using a caret ("^") in a cell indicates that the cell above should span rows.
 Sequences of carets may be used for any number of row spans.
-For example:</p>
+For example:

 <pre><code>| Right | Center | Left  |